 I am a linguist working as a postdoctoral researcher at the Laboratoire de Sciences Cognitives et Psycholinguistique, a CNRS lab, at the École Normale Supérieure in Paris.
 Before that, I was a postdoctoral fellow at the Language, Logic, and Cognition Center of the Hebrew University of Jerusalem.
-Before that, I did my PhD at McGill University.
+Before that, I did my PhD at McGill University in Montreal.
 And before that, I studied math and classics (Latin and Ancient Greek) at Loyola University Chicago.
 I am originally from New Orleans, Louisiana.

 Most of my research revolves around the interpretation of quantificational expressions, especially numerals, like three and seven, and so-called modified numerals, like fewer than five, at least three, up to ten, and between four and six.
 I am also interested in the formal properties of formal grammars and have worked in particular on the differences in generative capacity between Optimality Theory and ordered rewrite rules.

 Apart from linguistics, I enjoy tinkering with Linux, learning about functional programming (like Haskell), and (when I have time) brewing beer.
 You can read about some of that stuff here.